 Other highlights specific to Allegheny County included $1.5M investments from Highmark Health in diversity, amendments to the CROWN Act to include religious facial hair, changes to a Wilkinsburg statue, and a collaboration between North Side artist, Cue Perry, and Millie’s Ice Cream to benefit 1Hood Media during Black History Month.

 Future Community Solutions Calls

-You can sign up for weekly Community Solutions Calls on our The Forbes Funds Events page.
+You can sign up for weekly Community Solutions Calls on our The Forbes Funds Events page (shortcut to the next Community Solutions Call).
 We look forward to seeing you there!